SAISD officers honored for saving mother who was stabbed outside school

 Ofc.
 John Catts, Ofc.
 Jessica Sepulveda rush to stabbing victim’s side outside Bonham Academy

 SAN ANTONIO - Two school district police officers were honored Monday night by the San Antonio Independent School District for rushing to a mother’s side after she was stabbed at least 30 times outside of Bonham Academy on Aug.
-28.null
+28.

 Officer John Catts and Officer Jessica Sepulveda were given the “Police Lifesaving Award” at Monday’s school board meeting.
 Sepulveda was the first to tend to the 38-year-old victim and apply pressure to the wounds in her neck and chest.
 Officer Catts arrived seconds later.